-The driver was already loaded by another process and/or is in use by a living port.
-The load by you is registered and a corresponding try\unload is expected sometime in the future.

-'''

-{ok, pending_driver}or {ok, pending_driver, reference()}

-'''

-The load request is registered, but the loading is delayed due to the fact that an earlier instance of the driver is still waiting to get unloaded (there are open ports using it).
+- {ok, loaded} The driver was actually loaded and is immediately usable. - {ok, already\loaded} The driver was already loaded by another process and/or is in use by a living port.
+The load by you is registered and a corresponding try\unload is expected sometime in the future. - {ok, pending\driver} or {ok, pending\driver, ref()} The load request is registered, but the loading is delayed due to the fact that an earlier instance of the driver is still waiting to get unloaded (there are open ports using it).
 Still, unload is expected when you are done with the driver.
-This return value will mostly happen when the {reload,pending\driver} or {reload,pending} options are used, but can happen when another user is unloading a driver in parallel and the kill\ports driver option is set.
-In other words, this return value will always need to be handled!
+This return value will mostly happen when the {reload,pending\driver} or {reload,pending} options are used, but can happen when another user [page 64] is unloading a driver in parallel and the kill\ports driver option is set.
+In other words, this return value will always need to be handled! - {ok, pending\process} or {ok, pending\process, ref()} The load request is registered, but the loading is delayed due to the fact that an earlier instance of the driver is still waiting to get unloaded by another user [page 64] (not only by a port, in which case {ok,pending\driver} would have been returned).

-'''

-{ok, pending_process}or {ok, pending_process, reference()}

-'''

-The load request is registered, but the loading is delayed due to the fact that an earlier instance of the driver is still waiting to get unloaded by another user (not only by a port, in which case {ok,pending\driver} would have been returned).
 Still, unload is expected when you are done with the driver.
 This return value will only happen when the {reload,pending} option is used.

-When the function returns $\{ok, pending\driver\}$ or $\{ok, pending\process\}$ , one might want to get information about when the driver is actually loaded.
-This can be achieved by using the $\{monitor, PendingOption\}$ option.
+When the function returns {ok, pending\driver} or {ok, pending\process}, one might want to get information about when the driver is actually loaded.
+This can be achieved by using the {monitor, PendingOption} option.

-When monitoring is requested, and a corresponding {ok, pending\driver} or {ok, pending\process} would be returned, the function will instead return a tuple {ok, PendingStatus, reference()} and the process will, at a later time when the driver actually gets loaded, get a monitor message.
-The monitor message one can expect is described in the monitor/2 function description.
+When monitoring is requested, and a corresponding {ok, pending\driver} or {ok, pending\process} would be returned, the function will instead return a tuple {ok, PendingStatus, ref()} and the process will, at a later time when the driver actually gets loaded, get a monitor message.
+The monitor message one can expect is described in the monitor/2 [page 69] function description.